openebs/website/docs/main/Solutioning/read-write-many/nfspvc.md

 ### NFS PVC Creation

-1. Create PVC with NFS CSI Driver Storage Class `nfs-csi` (that was created in last step).
+1. Create PVC with NFS CSI Driver Storage Class `nfs-csi` (that was created in the last step).

 **YAML**